-- Generic letter to be completed: Health Connect South Add New Document New Referral Document
+- Generic letter to be completed: Health Connect South Add New Document Antenatal Renal Select the Current Inpatient Encounter - To get the correct template (Antenatal Renal or Renal Family History) select the appropriate tick box at the top of the template.
+This letter will explain the process to parents, LMC, GP (enter the relevant names) - Fill in the appropriate details as you move down the template - At the bottom the responsible clinicians need to be manually entered and these should be R Sinclair and E Anderson - Untick the "On behalf of" box - The US and MCU are ordered electronically.
+The SMO for the investigations should say R SINCLAIR so that the results go to the appropriate person to act upon.
+Note they are to be requested on corrected gestation and not necessarily 6-8 weeks from birth. - The requests must have the Maternal NHI written in free text for the Radiologists to be able to view the antenatal scans at the time of the postnatal investigations - To ensure the baby is booked in to the Antenatal Renal Virtual Clinic (Paediatric Outpatients) to follow up their scan results the following is needed: - Open the Referrals tab on HCS and Create Outpatient Referral in the same way other clinic appointments are requested

-Neonatal Specialty Document type to get the correct template (Renal or Renal Family History) which explains the process to parents, LMC, GP - The US and MCU are ordered electronically.
-The SMO for the investigations should say R SINCLAIR so that the results go to the appropriate person to act upon - The requests must have the Maternal NHI written in free text for the Radiologists to be able to view the antenatal scans at the time of the postnatal investigations - To ensure the baby is booked in to the Antenatal Renal Virtual Clinic (Paediatric Outpatients) to follow up their scan results the following is needed: - Open the Referrals tab on HCS and Create Outpatient Referral in the same way other clinic appointments are requested - o Choose Paediatric Medicine, clinic assessment at Christchurch Hospital - o Reason for Referral request the Virtual Renal Clinic with Dr Ruth Sinclair in 6-8 weeks and add the date that the US ± MCU has been requested for so that the clinic appointment can be booked at an appropriate time after the investigations have been done.
+- Choose Paediatric Medicine, clinic assessment at Christchurch Hospital - Reason for Referral request the Virtual Renal Clinic with Dr Ruth Sinclair in 6-8 weeks and add the date that the US ± MCU has been requested for so that the clinic appointment can be booked at an appropriate time after the investigations have been done.